 The Xantrex Freedom eGEN is another solution to micro-hybridize a work truck.
-This system pairs a lithium-ion battery bank, inverter/charger, and a secondary alternator specifically designed to charge lithium-ion batteries in RVs and work trucks.
+This system pairs a lithium-ion battery bank, inverter/charger, and a second alternator to charge lithium-ion batteries in RVs and work trucks.

 Tread Connection, a mobile tire service company, swapped its generator for Freedom eGEN because it was noisy, took up space, and ran on fuel.
-Now, the company uses the Freedom eGEN to power the tools necessary to service customers because it is smaller, quieter, and doesn’t require gas to operate.
+Now, the company uses the Freedom eGEN to power the tools necessary to service customers because it is smaller, quieter, and doesn’t require gas.

 Tip 2: Leverage an Idle Mitigation System with Energy Storage

-“Fleets that have high idle times can employ several strategies that focus on reduced idling.
+“Fleets with high idle times can employ strategies that focus on reduced idling.
 These strategies range from manual actions by operators to advanced technologies that remove the burden on those operators,” said Stealth Power COO Shannon Sentell, Ph.D.
-“Automatic idle reduction technologies focus on optimizing the engine run time to support auxiliary energy sources while the engine is off.
+“Automatic idle reduction technologies optimize the engine run time to support auxiliary energy sources while the engine is off.
 This is the most successful strategy, as it focuses on operator comfort while automatically controlling the stopping and starting of the engine.”

-The Stealth System is “modular” because fleets have the option to add functionality to the core solution.
-For instance, energy modules can be sized and configured per vehicle needs, fleets can opt for scalable AC power, an auxiliary hydronic heater, an auxiliary DC-powered compressor for cooling, or a solar kit that serves as an additional charging source.
+The Stealth System is “modular” because fleets can add functionality to the core solution.
+For instance, energy modules can be sized and configured per vehicle needs; fleets can opt for scalable AC power, an auxiliary hydronic heater, an auxiliary DC-powered compressor for cooling, or a solar kit that serves as an additional charging source.

 “These advanced energy storage systems are modular, scalable, and can provide all OEM direct current power and integrate with inverters for alternating current power for various power tools and applications,” Sentell said.
-“Scalable energy storage systems do the work of the engine while the vehicle is stationary, including auxiliary power tools and climate control systems.”
+“Scalable energy storage systems do the engine's work while the vehicle is stationary, including auxiliary power tools and climate control systems.”

 “Every minute the engine is off, it provides direct savings in fuel and maintenance costs,” Sentell said.
 “Heavy-duty work vehicles can burn more than 1.25 gallons per hour when sitting idle and accumulate over 30 ghost miles that increase the maintenance cost and frequency of service.”

-One Stealth customer with a fleet of 400 vehicles employed 24 hours per day, every day of the year, saw significant savings by using advanced idle reduction technology.
+One Stealth customer with a fleet of 400 vehicles employed 24 hours daily, every day of the year, saw significant savings using advanced idle reduction technology.
 So far, the customer has reduced overall engine time by approximately 30%.
-This 30% reduction in their fuel and maintenance use leads to a daily savings of $19,430 (at $5.30 per gallon for diesel) during normal operations, allowing them to achieve an ROI in 13 months.
+This 30% reduction in fuel and maintenance use leads to a daily savings of $19,430 (at $5.30 per gallon for diesel) during normal operations, allowing them to achieve an ROI in 13 months.

 Tip 3: Replace Generators with a Lithium-Ion Battery Pack